What Is Sarcasm?

-Occasionally characters in a play or novel are sarcastic to each other, in the same way that people are in real life.
+Occasionally characters in a play or novel engage in sarcasm, in the same way that people do in real life.
 In first-person narratives, like The Catcher in the Rye, the narrator may speak in a sarcastic or bitter tone — but they are not really engaged in sarcasm.
 It would be almost impossible for a narrator, even an unreliable one, to be sarcastic to the reader because sarcasm is an intentional untruth, and narrators strive to be truthful to their audiences.
 What makes a narrator unreliable is the fact that she lies to herself or lacks the knowledge needed to make truthful statements, not the fact that she attempts to lie to the audience.

 That’s not to say we have no written sarcasm.
-Sarcasm thrives on internet forums, where the use of capitalism and winky emoticons helps readers understand the writer’s true meaning.
+Sarcasm thrives on internet forums, where the use of capitalization and winky emoticons helps readers understand the writer’s true meaning.

 Examples of Sarcasm